The 2026 EV Home Charging Handbook: Infrastructure, V2H & The Hardwired Standard

 Beyond the Plug: Home Charging as a Strategic Grid Asset

 However, as EV battery capacities swell toward 150kWh+ (Silverado EV, Ram REV) and utilities move toward dynamic, time-of-use pricing, the "dumb" plug of the past is no longer sufficient.
-This guide provides a technical deep-dive into 240V Level 2 infrastructure, the V2H (Vehicle-to-Home) revolution, and the critical safety standards of NEC 2023/2026.
+This guide provides a technical deep-look at 240V Level 2 infrastructure, the V2H (Vehicle-to-Home) revolution, and the critical safety standards of NEC 2023/2026.

 Part 1: The Core Architecture - Level 1 vs. Level 2